hotosm/underpass/docs/updating.md

 Changes are filtered by `areaFilter()` for both Changesets and OsmChanges.

-For adding a new country or expanding the priority boundary, just edit the [boundary file](https://github.com/hotosm/underpass/blob/master/config/replicator/priority.geojson) and run the replication process again.
+For adding a new country or expanding the priority boundary, just edit the [boundary file](https://github.com/hotosm/underpass/blob/master/config/priority.geojson) and run the replication process again.

 ### Stats configuration

 Added and modified stats are produced from OsmChanges.

-For changing the way Underpass collect statistics, just edit the [stats configuration file](https://github.com/hotosm/underpass/blob/master/validate/statistics.yaml) and run the replication process again, only for OsmChanges
+For changing the way Underpass collect statistics, just edit the [stats configuration file](https://github.com/hotosm/underpass/blob/master/config/stats/statistics.yaml) located on `/usr/local/lib/underpass/config/stats` and run the replication process again.

 ### Running the replication process